Saravananslb/py-googletranslation/README.rst

 Customize service URL
 ~~~~~~~~~~~~~~~~~~~~~

-You can use another google translate domain for translation.
-If multiple
+You can use proxies in the translation.
-URLs are provided, it then randomly chooses a domain.

 .. code:: python